 Another understanding which enjoys a general consensus among the readers — who are always inclined to follow Harry’s lead in the matter — is that neither James nor Remus knew of the werewolf “trick” before it actually took place.

 In strict point of fact, it was Harry who leapt to that conclusion.
 No one else present actually made that claim.
-Or confirmed it.
+Or even confirmed it.

 Keep this in the back of your mind as we continue to explore various possibilities.